Read Why do business professionals choose ready-to-use KPIs? to find out the answers to these questions:

 The responsibility of facility management staff is to make sure that these operations go well and in line with the prescribed guidelines.

 The concept of managing a facility is somewhat similar to that of 'property management' but differs in that the former is applied to huge and commercial buildings where the management requires more skilled personnel to handle the situations.

 By using a balanced scorecard for this purpose, one can effectively and accurately measure the steps being undertaken.
 The metrics that are listed on it to gauge the way these ancillary jobs have been going on do their bit in helping to manage facility and contribute to its progress.
 One just needs to keep revisiting these indicators to keep the numbers well within the suggested range.

-The performance indicators include: facility management, productive time, wrench time, meetings, planning and instructing, moving, churn rate, cost per move, average time per move, space and occupancy, cost per person, cost per sq. ft., vacant space, non-productive time, traveling, shop clean up, extra payments, overtime payments, overtime hours, sick time
+This is the actual scorecard with Facility Management Performance Indicators and performance indicators.
+The performance indicators include: facility management, productive time, wrench time, meetings, planning and instructing, moving, churn rate, cost per move, average time per move, space and occupancy, cost per person, cost per sq. ft., vacant space, non-productive time, traveling, shop clean up, extra payments, overtime payments, overtime hours, sick time .

 How is this book different from 796 other book titles about KPIs on Amazon?

 "Before writing a single line, I formulated some guiding principles, one of them was: "If our clients ask, "How can I find a good KPI for..." - I want this book to provide a perfect answer."